huankoh/long-doc-summarization/README.md

 We maintain that the work conducted on long document summarization thus far remains highly relevant.
 Practitioners can draw lessons from this research to overcome the challenges arising from long texts.

 Going forward, we intend to periodically update this repository for its ongoing relevance in the current era of LLMs.
+Stay tuned!

 ## Contents